 - Students could face discipline and even dismissal for violations of academic department, athletic team and/or College policies that occur within the framework of social media.

 - False statements made about someone may result in a legal claim.

 - Posted information can be used as part of a criminal proceeding or a campus student conduct proceeding.

-Students will be held responsible for any actions that compromise the integrity of the College and/or their sport and/or academic program as well as any behaviors that violate the College's Student Conduct Code; federal, state, and local law; and NCAA/athletic league rules and regulations.
+Students will be held responsible for any actions that compromise the integrity of the College and/or academic program and/or their sport as well as any behaviors that violate the College's Student Conduct Code; federal, state, and local law.

 For example, photos or statements placed on these social networks that depict harassment (including sexual harassment); vandalism; underage drinking or consumption of alcohol in violation of Nazareth College's alcohol policy; hazing; and/or selling, possessing, or using controlled substances can be used by Nazareth College administrators in connection with conduct code proceedings and athletic department decisions regarding athletic eligibility.
 Student-athletes should review the athletic department's policy regarding social networking sites.